ElishaKay/udemy-fullstack-chrome-extension/README.md

-To install NodeJS: <a href="https://nodejs.org/en/download/">download link</a>

-<h3>How To Setup</h3>
+First Step for setting up this repo:

-Step 1: Git Clone or Download the folder (if you download as a Zip file, be sure to unzip it before moving to the next step)
+Git Clone or Download the folder (if you download as a Zip file, be sure to unzip it before uploading the extension code to chrome)

+<h3>How To Setup Your Server</h3>

+1) Install NodeJS: <a href="https://nodejs.org/en/download/">download link</a>

+2) Create a MongoDB Database (and User) on <a href="https://mlab.com">mLab</a> (or your local machine).

+3) Create a .env file within your Server's root folder DEV_DB=mongodb://root:alibaba1@ds215229.mlab.com:15229/udemy-extension-db where root = your mongo username, and alibaba1 = your db password

+<h3>How To Setup Your Chrome Extension</h3>

 Step 2: Navigate to your <a href="chrome://extensions">Chrome Extensions Tab</a>